22AIML038RishiPatel/summerinternship2024_22AIMl038/README.md

  - Identify the specific data points needed from Clutch.co, such as company names, profiles, LinkedIn URLs, reviews, ratings, services offered, and contact information.
     ## Set Up the Environment:
  - Prepare the development environment with the necessary Python libraries and tools, including BeautifulSoup, Scrapy, Requests, and Pandas for data manipulation.

+ ## Week 2: May 20th - May 25th
+   ## Web Scraping Implementation:
+   - Crawling:
+         Use Scrapy to navigate through the website’s structure, ensuring efficient and comprehensive data collection.
+   - Parsing:
+         Employ BeautifulSoup to parse the HTML content and extract relevant information.
+   ## Data Storage and Management:
+   - Store the scraped data in a structured format, such as CSV or a database (e.g., SQLite, MongoDB), ensuring easy access and analysis.
+     Regularly update and maintain the dataset to reflect the latest information from Clutch.co.
+   ## Data Validation:
+   - Cross-check the extracted data with source information to ensure accuracy.
+   - Use validation techniques to clean and standardize the data, removing duplicates and inconsistencies.